Skip to content

 Terminal window

-npm install @aws-sdk/client-rds-data drizzle-orm drizzle-kit
+npm install pg @types/pg drizzle-orm drizzle-kit

-Drizzle ORM is will be used to query our database, while Drizzle Kit will allow us to run migrations.
+Drizzle ORM is what will be used to query our database, while Drizzle Kit will allow us to run migrations.
 It also comes with Drizzle Studio, a query browser.

 Let’s add the following to the scripts in the package.json.